-Temperature Average temperature in the Puget lowlands has increased by 1.3˚ F since the 1890s, and could increase an additional 4-6˚ by the 2050s.
+Temperature Average temperature in the Puget lowlands has increased by 1.3˚ F since the 1890s and could increase an additional 4-6˚ by the 2050s.
 The hottest days could be 6.5 degrees warmer than currently.

 Precipitation

 Warmer winters could lead to less snowfall in upper elevations like the Black Hills, and rainstorms of greater intensity.
 The number of heavy rain events in the winter could increase from two days per year to seven.
 In the summer, rainfall may decrease by 22%, leading to drier conditions.